Making the Difference in Peace, Security and Development – Results Based Management and Beyond 2022

 - Theories of Change and Indicators

-To make the best use of the time in Geneva, all participants are required to complete an online preparatory course in advance to ensure a common baseline.
+To make the best use of the interactive course time, all participants are required to complete an online preparatory course in advance to ensure a common baseline.
 The preparatory course takes 12 hours.
-There is an emphasis on complex environments with outcome mapping, outcome harvesting, and the Cynefin framework included.
-The learning focuses on practical work in small groups, based on case studies.
+The course will address MEL challenges stemming from working in complex environments.
+The learning focuses on extensive practical work in small groups, based on case studies.

 The course is aimed at practitioners wanting to extend or upgrade their expertise of RBM and MEL.